 Light, laughter, and lots of latkes

-Because we are all adults and I do not have to teach my daughters that this is not a Jewish tradition, I did not feel any type of religious tug that I was dishonoring my Jewish beliefs.
+Actually, there was no religious tug that I was dishonoring my Jewish beliefs.
 I was not in a position of having to explain to them the difference between the two holidays and why we celebrate differently; there was no Christmas envy involved in my decision.
-Honestly, all I was doing was enjoying the spirit of Hanukkah.
+Simply, all we were doing was enjoying the spirit of Hanukkah.

-So fast forward.
-After giving it some thought, I decided sure, if we could make the tree keep with a Hanukkah theme, I’d go along.
-I felt it would be something positive for all of us especially since they should be living their twenties enjoying themselves in their new NYC apartment and that was cut short.
-I think we all needed some additional joy.
+Fast forward.
+We decorated our Hanukkah tree keeping with the colors blue, silver & gold.
+I felt it would be positive for all of us especially since they should be living their twenties enjoying themselves in their new NYC apartment and that was cut short.
+We all needed additional joy.

 Let’s Make This Room Sparkle

-We purchased small white and blue lights and a Star of David tree topper.
-I know that there are some that would say this is sacrilegious but that decorated tree made us so happy.
-We turned on the lights at sundown every night and enjoyed its beauty.
 Of course, we still lit our menorah every night.
 The first night of Hanukkah the house had the scent of homemade latkes.
 Because of the happiness and joy it brought us, it will now be part of our new tradition.
 In fact, I have some new ideas for our Hanukkah dinner which I will share with you.

-Some of my other finds this year included:
+Some of my other finds from last year and this year include:

 Blue Galileo Thermometer – I did not know what it was when I purchased it, but honestly, I have left it out permanently because I love that it is a thermometer.